argoproj/argo-cd/docs/operator-manual/declarative-setup.md

     # PEM-encoded bytes (typically read from a client certificate key file).
     keyData: string
     # ServerName is passed to the server for SNI and is used in the client to check server
-    # ceritificates against.
+    # certificates against.
 If ServerName is empty, the hostname used to contact the
     # server is used.
     serverName: string
 ```